Kurosar/qb-eas/README.md

 The Emergency Alert System in FiveM.
 Original idea from DevLanceGood (https://github.com/DevLanceGood/eas-fivem)

-Fixed and reworked by Sakarias in 2021.
+Fixed and reworked by Kurøsår in 2021.

 ```
 INSTALLATION